| My first impression of the Carver's Policy Governance® model was the

 members of the organization and have a continuous dialogue with

+them?
 I find Dr. Carver's use of the wording 'servant-leader'

 sacrilegious when I refer to Robert Greenleaf's works on 'servant